 - Rubbing the gums with a clean finger.

 - Having the child bite on a cold, wet gauze pad or a washcloth soaked in ice water.

 - Offering teething rings for chewing.
-The rings should be made from firm rubber and should not be frozen.
+A person should check that they are made from rubber and avoid freezing them.
 Rings that are too hard can hurt the child.

 - Applying moisturizers regularly to the skin around the mouth to prevent cracking and dryness caused by drooling.

-Parents and caregivers should always observe children who are using a teething toy, a spoon, or another device to relieve the pain.
+Parents and caregivers should always observe children using a teething toy to relieve the pain.

 Distraction techniques, such as coloring, singing songs, and dancing, can also help to take a child’s mind off their aching teeth.

-Acetaminophen or ibuprofen can also help to reduce discomfort for 1 or 2 days.
-Be sure to administer pain relievers that are safe for children, and never give a child more than the recommended dose.
+Acetaminophen or ibuprofen can also help to reduce discomfort.
+Be sure to administer pain relievers safe for children, and never give a child more than the recommended dose.